isabella232/sc_playgroundbooks/For-Instructor/001-swift-playground-books-getting-started.markdown

 ## Swift Playground Books: Getting Started

 Hey what's up everybody, this is Ray.

+[Slide 1 down]

 In today's screencast, I'm going to show you how you can make your own Playground Books for the iPad.

 Before we begin, let's review what Playground Books are, and take a look at the Playgrounds app on the iPad.